gs0622/gs0622.github.io/source/_posts/2014-09-09-intel-i217-lm-ethernet-on-ubuntu-12-dot-04-lts.markdown

 ---
 layout: post
-title: "Intel I217-LM ethernet on Ubuntu 12.04 LTS"
+title: "Intel I217-LM ethernet on Ubuntu 12.04"
 date: 2014-09-09 19:04:52 +0800
 comments: true
-categories:
+categories: Ubuntu
 ---

 If you're using Intel I217-LM ethernet on Ubuntu 12.04 LTS, you might get trouble says eth0 is not working on Linux kernel 3.2.x